- The Marriott Rewards program has a lot of noteworthy perks

 Jet-setters know just how powerful rewards programs can be.
 With them, you can get everything from free flight upgrades to completely comped room stays.
 But many rewards programs offer more than just your traditional freebies.

-Take the Marriott Rewards program, for example, which offers some pretty awesome perks for members.
-As of August, the Marriott program will combine with The Ritz-Carlton Rewards and the Starwood Preferred Guest program into a single program with more than 6,500 hotels across 29 brands worldwide.
+Take the Marriott Rewards program, for example, which offers pretty awesome perks for members.
+Recently, Marriott International's loyalty programm Marriott Rewards, The Ritz-Carlton Rewards and the Starwood Preferred Guest (SPG) programs combined to form a single program with more than 6,700 hotels across 29 brands worldwide.
+This means you can cash in on serious savings no matter where you stay, whether it's a Residence Inn or a Moxy Hotel.

 Like other hotel rewards programs, this one operates on a tier level.
-There are four statuses: Rewards Member, Silver Elite (if you stay 10 nights or more), Gold Elite (50 nights or more) and Platinum Elite (more than 75 nights).
-The higher the tier, the better automatic perks you get when staying at a Marriott property.
+There are four statuses: Rewards Member, Silver Elite (if you stay 10 nights or more), Gold Elite (25 nights or more), Platinum Elite (50 nights or more), Platinum Premier Elite (more than 75 nights).
+The higher the tier, the better automatic perks you receive when staying at a Marriott property.
 These can be arrival gifts, food and beverage amenities, guaranteed late checkout or complimentary room upgrades.
-Every member, however, has access to the lowest rates when booking direct, the choice of earning frequent flyer miles or Marriott Rewards points, complimentary Wi-Fi access and no blackout dates when booking.
+Every member, however, has access to the lowest rates when booking direct, the choice of earning frequent flyer miles or Marriott Rewards points, complimentary Wi-Fi access and no blackout dates.

-And once you've racked up your points, you can use them on more than just airfare and hotel stays.
-Marriott also lets members use their points to shop from major retailers like Nordstrom and to buy AMC movie tickets, Uber rides and meals at a number of chain restaurants.
-Members can also pay it forward with their points, donating to a variety of nonprofits, or to help communities that are affected by natural disasters.
+Marriott also lets members use their points to shop major retailers like Nordstrom and buy AMC movie tickets, Uber rides and meals at a number of chain restaurants.
+Members can also pay it forward with their points, donating to a variety of nonprofits, or help communities that are affected by natural disasters.